On the scanning map and the space of smooth projective hypersurfaces: The action of on the space of sections

-We focus now on the action of $PU(n+1)$ on the bundle $\GCbun\to \CP^n$.
-As explained earlier, this bundle is homeomorphic to $\PCbun\to \CP^n$.
-This bundle happens to be trivial, though after trivialisation it is the sections of degree $1$ that become homotopy constant sections.
-The rational homotopy type of spaces of sections of projective bundles over projective spaces was determined in \cite{Moller:complex-sections}, and from there one can deduce that the rational cohomology of $\Gamma(\PCbun)_\degree$ is isomorphic to the rational cohomology of $PU(n+1)$ if $\degree \neq 1$.
-In this section we first describe the fibrewise complex grassmannian $\Gr_1^{\bC}(T\CP^n)$ as a homogeneous space and find a Sullivan model the Borel construction of the action of $\U(n+1)$ on it.
+The rational homotopy type of spaces of maps between projective spaces was determined in \cite{Moller-Raussen}, and from the homeomorphism \eqref{eq:2} we obtain that the rational cohomology of $\Gamma(\PCbun)_\degree$ is isomorphic to the rational cohomology of $PU(n+1)$ if $\degree \neq 1$.
+In this section we first describe the fibrewise complex Grassmannian $\Gr_1^{\bC}(T\CP^n)$ as a homogeneous space and find a Sullivan model of the Borel construction of the action of $\U(n+1)$ on it.
 Second, we find a Sullivan model of the action of $\U(n+1)$ on the fibration $\Gr_1^{\bC}(T\CP^n)\to \CP^n$.
-Then, we find a Sullivan model of the action of $\U(n+1)$ on the fibration $\PCbun\to \CP^n$.
+Then, we find a Sullivan model of the action of $\U(n+1)$ on the fibrewise Thom space of the fibrewise tautological bundle over $\Gr_1^{\bC}(T\CP^n)\to \CP^n$, that we denote $\Cbun\to \CP^n$.
+This fibre bundle is homeomorphic to $\PCbun$.
 Finally, we obtain a Sullivan model of the action of $\U(n+1)$ on the space of sections and deduce Theorem \ref{thm:main}.

-We will work with the bundle $\Cbun$ instead of the bundle $\PCbun$ so that our constructions are more closely related to the scanning map.
+\begin{remark} We will work with the bundle $\Cbun$ instead of the homeomorphic bundle $\PCbun$ so that our constructions are more closely related to the scanning map.
+We expect this may be helpful in order to compare the space of complex hypersurfaces to other spaces of submanifolds that admit scanning maps ---for example, codimension $2$ oriented smooth submanifolds. \end{remark}